 Using Baking Soda and 30 Volume Developer to Lighten Hair

-Typically, the 30 volume developer lightens your hair to 3-4 levels when used with bleach powder.
+Typically, when used with bleach powder, the 30 volume developer lightens your hair to 3-4 levels.
 However, mixing it with baking soda doesn’t lift the hair color to more than two levels.
 But if your hair type is normal or fine, the 30 volume developer and baking soda blend will change hair shade to three levels.

-Baking soda has a number of uses.
+Baking soda has several uses.
 In general, and with the no-poo movement, people employ it to clean their scalp and hair from buildup, dirt, and oil.
 So, baking soda is safe for hair when you use it once a week.

 But never expect the hair lightening with baking soda to be completely free of damage because the developer has its part.
 Both cause your hair to get dry and prone to damage if it’s already weak.